Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

-Finally, we perform an additional calculation when the molecular density distribution becomes Fig. \ref{fig:molecular_dist_2d}d, a cartoon pattern.
-For such a density distribution, the corresponding polariton spectrum (Fig. \ref{fig:2d_compare}d) demonstrates three major peaks: the two polariton branches as in Fig. \ref{fig:2d_compare}a and a pure photonic excitation (the magenta line).
-The pure photonic excitation is related to the fact that there is some empty space in the 2D cartoon distribution, indicating that the photonic modes can sometimes be completely decoupled from the molecular excitations.
-Not surprisingly, due to a lack of symmetry in the molecular density distribution, the three major branches are also significantly blurred.
-One can understand such a peak blurring as the consequence of the mixture of the bright and dark states when the molecular in-plane density distribution becomes inhomogeneous: in this case, many dark modes contain a small photonic contribution.
-In the next section, we will discuss in more detail about the the mixture of the bright and dark states.
+Finally, we perform an additional calculation when the molecular density distribution becomes Fig. \ref{fig:molecular_dist_2d}d, a cartoon pattern which lacks symmetry.
+For such a density distribution, the corresponding polariton spectrum (Fig. \ref{fig:2d_compare}d) demonstrates three major peaks: the two polariton branches as in Fig. \ref{fig:2d_compare}a, and a purely photonic excitation (the magenta line).
+The purely photonic excitation is related to the fact that there is some empty space in the 2D cartoon distribution.
+As a result, the photonic modes can sometimes be completely decoupled from the molecular excitations.

-As a side note, because the molecular density distribution here does not preserve the in-plane rotational symmetry, the in-plane frequency $\omega_{\parallel} = \sqrt{|\omega_{\parallel}^x|^2 + |\omega_{\parallel}^y|^2}$ may not be a good quantum number to describe the polariton spectrum.
-Instead, a better solution is perhaps to plot the polariton spectrum as a function of both $\omega_{\parallel}^x$ and $\omega_{\parallel}^y$, i.e., plotting a 3D polariton dispersion relation \cite{doi:10.1126/sciadv.abq7533}.
+As a side note, because the molecular density distributions in Figs. \ref{fig:molecular_dist_2d}b,d do not preserve the in-plane rotational symmetry, the in-plane frequency $\omega_{\parallel} = \sqrt{|\omega_{\parallel}^x|^2 + |\omega_{\parallel}^y|^2}$ may not be a good quantum number to describe the polariton spectrum.
+Instead, a better solution is to plot the polariton spectrum as a function of both $\omega_{\parallel}^x$ and $\omega_{\parallel}^y$, i.e., plotting a 3D polariton dispersion relation \cite{doi:10.1126/sciadv.abq7533}.